devgeek27/ViewToPDF/README.md

 3. Include (#import) ViewToPDF.h file to the ViewController from which you would like to render PDF file.

 # Properties
-1. NSString *fullPDFPath - full path to the rendered PDF file
+- NSString *fullPDFPath - full path to the rendered PDF file

 # Methods
-1. initWithView:(UIView*)view andPDFFileName:(NSString*)PDFFileName
+- initWithView:(UIView*)view andPDFFileName:(NSString*)PDFFileName - initialisation method
-parameters:
-1.1 view - UIView to render PDF from
-1.2 PDFFileName - name of the PDF file

-2. render - render PDF file from specified view
+- render - render PDF file from specified view

 # Example
 	// Create and instance of viewToPDF